-Prospect theory is a behavioural economics hypothesis that explains how people decide between probabilistic choices involving risk where the probabilities of the alternative outcomes are understood.
-Prospect theory suggests that people make choices based upon the psychological value of potential losses and gains rather than the final outcome.
+Prospect theory is a behavioural economics hypothesis.
+This explains how people decide between probabilistic choices involving risk where the probabilities of the alternative outcomes are understood.
+It suggests that people make choices based upon the psychological value of potential losses and gains rather than the final outcome.

 People become risk seeking when all options involve a loss and risk averse when presented with a mixed gamble – where both a gain and a loss are possible.
 This explains why people often go for a riskier option when faced with two solutions to a problem that are both perceived as sub-optimal.

 Prospect theory was developed by psychologists Amos Tversky and Daniel Kahneman.
 The theory identified three key cognitive features that influence the perception of financial outcomes which are also common factors in general perception, judgement and emotion.
 These are:

-- Reference point – We evaluate losses and gains relative to a neutral reference point which is sometimes referred to as an “adaption level”.
+- Reference point – We evaluate losses and gains relative to a neutral reference point (adaption level).
 The status quo is often the reference point.
 It can be an expected outcome or what you feel you are entitled to.
 Outcomes that are above the reference point are gains.
 Any outcomes that are below the reference point are a loss.

 - Diminishing sensitivity – People become less sensitive to changes in wealth as the value of the amounts considered rise.
 This means the subjective difference between £950 and £1,000 is much smaller than the difference between £50 and £100.

 - Loss aversion – People dislike making a loss more than they do winning.
-This means that a loss can be perceived to be between 1.5 and 2.5 times the value a gain of an identical size.
+This means that a loss can be between 1.5 and 2.5 times the value a gain of an identical size.
 Loss aversion is probably an evolutionary trait because animals that see threats as more important than opportunities have a greater chance to survive and reproduce.